buccolo/circlex/README.md

 Make sure you have `~/.mix/escripts` in your $PATH.

+You also need to expose `CIRCLECI_TOKEN` environment variable.
+Create your own token on https://circleci.com/account/api

 ### Check

 Returns the current status of a project in the given branch.